Skip to content

 Secure-Web-Server

-In this guide, I show you how to create an Azure Key Vault, generate or upload a certificate to the Key Vault, create a VM and install the IIS web server, add the certificate into the VM, and configure IIS with a TLS binding.
+Please follow along and create an Azure Key Vault.
+Generate or upload a certificate to the Key Vault.
+Create a VM and install the IIS web server.
+And lastly, add the certificate into the VM, and configure IIS with a TLS binding.

 Note: The reason why you need to store the SSL certificate in Azure Key Vault is that Azure Key Vault helps protect cryptographic secrets and keys, including passwords or certificates.
 Key Vault makes managing certificates easier and lets you keep control of the keys used to access those certificates.